wbcbz7/sndlib-watcom/README.md

 * broad sound device support (from tiny PC Honker, Covox and Sound Blaster cards to HD Audio codecs, see below for the full list)
 * easy API (comparable to other audio libraries, like PortAudio)
 * IRQ0 free! (except for Covox and PC Speaker, of course)
-* high compatibility with any DOS environments, from pure DOS to Windows 9x.
+* high compatibility with various DOS environments, from pure DOS to Windows 9x, including sound card emulators like SBEMU.
 * comes with a couple of examples (background .wav and MP2 players)
 * still not quite stable :)

---wbcbz7 16.o8.2o22
+--wbcbz7 16.o8.2o22 - 21.o2.2o24